Window valance

 A window valance (or pelmet in the UK) is a form of window treatment that covers the uppermost part of the window and can be hung alone or paired with other window blinds or curtains.
 Valances are a popular decorative choice in concealing drapery hardware.
 Window valances were popular in Victorian interior design.
 In draping or bunting form they are commonly referred to as swag.

+The valance is a treatment made of a piece of decorative fabric usually hung from a rod, a piece of decorative hardware or a board.